ce-jones/OceanContrast/README_autoSARocean.md

 ```

-**A Python module for estimating the contrast of a SAR image of the ocean relative to clean water pixels, primarily intended to identify oil slicks, but can be used to identify any radar-dark feature in a scene that is not entirely radar-dark.
-The contrast is defined as \(σ_ ^\( sea\) \(θ\)\)⁄(σ_  \(θ\)\) and the algorithm identifies high confidence clean sea pixels to calculate the ratio.**
+**A Python module for estimating the contrast in a SAR image of the ocean surface, relative to clean water pixels.
+The code is primarily intended to identify oil slicks, but can be used to identify any radar-dark feature in a scene that is not entirely radar-dark.
+The entires scene cannot be radar-dark.**

+**The contrast is defined as $\sigma^{clean}(\theta)\over\sigma(\theta)$, where $\sigma(\theta)$ is the calibrated Normalized Radar Cross Section (NRCS), which depends upon the incidence angle, $\theta$.
+The algorithm identifies high confidence clean sea pixels based on the statistics of the SAR intensity to calculate the ratio, as described in \[Jones, 2023\].**

 **autoSAROceanContrast is a standalone Python module that has been tested with SAR images acquired in L-, S-, C-, and X-band and in polarizations modes VV, HH, HV, and VH.
 It works on images in radar coordinates or on a georeferenced grid, and requires a map of the incidence angle for each pixel in the scene.
-It accepts an optional land masked if needed.**
+If land is in the scene, the user can mask it out in the provided NRCS data or optionally can specify that a user-provided land mask file be used.**

 ** There are two output files, one containing the contrast ratio and the other containing the cumulative distribution function's value for those pixels that are identified as being radar-dark relative to the identified likely clean water pixels, i.e., having a contrast ratio significantly higher than that of the clean water peak, which is centered about a value of 1.
 This threshold is set adaptively based upon the statistics of the contrast ratio for the scene.**